How far does the rabbit hole go?

 - Exploiting abuse primitives in Azure or O365

-While the above methodology is very technical and advanced sometimes it doesn’t match up with current attacker TTPs (tools, techniques, and processes).
+While the above methodology is very technical and advanced, sometimes it doesn’t fully address current attacker tools, techniques, and processes.
+That’s where our Next-Gen Adversary Approach comes in.

 Next-Gen Adversary Approach

 This methodology is based on a mixture of certain MITRE ATT&CK framework modules and our experience with modern adversaries.
-These adversaries never install software, they hardly exploit, avoid EDR, and they look like regular users to your SoC.
-While not attracting any attention, they gather this recon data and pile it up until they strike all at once, too quickly for your security operations center (SOC) to respond.
+These adversaries never install software, they hardly exploit, they avoid EDR, and they look like regular users to your security operations center (SOC).
+While not attracting any attention, they gather recon data and pile it up until they strike all at once – often too quickly for your SOC to respond.

 Adversaries frequently have motivations beyond financial ransom.
-Instead, they may seek to disrupt your business for fun, simply because they can.
+They may seek to disrupt your business for fun, simply because they can.